 - 2 cups of low sodium vegetable broth

 - 1 and 1/4 cup of tomato sauce

 - 4 medium potatoes, sliced into 4 long-wise

 - 1 envelope Sazon, Con Culantro y Achiote

 - Wash and pat dry chicken legs then season Chicken legs with kosher salt and pepper.

 - In a large deep cast iron skillet or Dutch Oven over medium-high heat add 2 tablespoons of olive oil, once heated add seasoned chicken legs cook for 3 minutes on all sides.Reduce heat to low, add diced green and red bell peppers, diced onion, 4 cloves of roasted garlic, chopped cilantro or culantro: sauté for 2-3 minutes to soften.

-- Place tight-fitting lid on Cast Iron skillet or Dutch oven and cook on very low for 1 hour stirring occasionally (may add extra vegetable broth if needed)
+- Place a tight-fitting lid on Cast Iron skillet or Dutch oven and cook on very low for 1-hour stirring occasionally (may add extra vegetable broth if needed)

 - Serve with white Valencia rice garnished with lemon or lime wedges and sliced avocado.